Dparker1990/Ansible/README.md

-# Ansible
+# Transmitter

-Ansible provides a conveviance method to wrap the ActionController::Live functionality in Rails 4.
+Transmitter provides a conveviance method to wrap the ActionController::Live functionality in Rails 4.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'ansible-rails'
+    gem 'transmitter'

 And then execute: